 RICHMOND, Va.
 (CN) – The families of two Virginia state troopers killed in a helicopter crash during a 2017 white nationalist rally sued the state, claiming it did not properly maintain the chopper that abruptly slammed into the ground and burst into flames.

 In two nearly identical complaints filed Monday in Richmond City Circuit Court, relatives of Henry John Cullen III and Berke Morgan Matthew Bates are asking for over $50 million each.
-They are represented by lead attorney Elliott Buckner with Breit Cantor in Richmond.
+They are represented by lead attorney Elliott Buckner with Cantor Grana Buckner Bucci in Richmond.

 According to the lawsuits against Virginia State Police, the commonwealth and its secretary of Public Safety and Homeland Security, the agencies failed to properly maintain the helicopter flown by Cullen and Bates on Aug.
 12, 2017, during the white nationalist Unite the Right rally in Charlottesville.

 The chopper “demonstrated itself to be a maintenance nightmare” with engine and fuel control operation problems, the complaint states.

 The two troopers were flying as part of their official duty to observe “the ultra-nationalist demonstrations” when the helicopter hovered, pitched up and down suddenly and then “crashed into the ground and burst into flames” shortly after takeoff, the families say.

 “Both Henry John Cullen III and Berke Morgan Bates perished in the conflagration that enveloped the helicopter primarily due to the lack of proper maintenance and repair of the helicopter,” the lawsuit states.

 In a phone call, the plaintiffs’ attorney Buckner said he was unable to provide further comment beyond what is in the complaint.